markphahn/azurerm_monitor_diagnostic_setting_bug/Doc_Error.md

 resource which matched the actual Azure definition set by the provider.

-As a further example, you can find all the categories you need to list for a firewall resource with this command:
+As a further example, using the firewall definition referenced in at the beginning of this issue, you can find all the categories you need to list for a firewall resource with this command:

 ```
  az monitor diagnostic-settings categories list --resource /subscriptions/<subscription id>/resourceGroups/edw-dev-azurerm-monitor-diagnostic-setting-bug/providers/Microsoft.Network/azureFirewalls/testfirewall | grep name
       "name": "AzureFirewallApplicationRule",